buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :returns: string

-        Get the name of the buildslave assigned to this step.
+        Get the name of the worker assigned to this step.

     Most steps exist to run commands.
     While the details of exactly how those commands are constructed are left to subclasses, the execution of those commands comes down to this method: